 Step 1: Purchase a 5V USB input to 8.4V DC output battery charger dongle

-I bought the one pictured to the left on AliExpress for about $3.50 and can recommend it.
-You can also find it on Amazon.
+I bought the one pictured to the left on AliExpress for $1.43 and can recommend it.
 Search for “USB 5V to 8.4V Power Charge Cable For Bicycle LED Head Light”.
+You can also find the same product on Amazon.
 The dongle is very small and light, perfect for travel.
-It has a built-in status light that lets you know if it is actively charging or finished.
-At 1A max current, it can recharge your battery to full in a few hours.
+It has a built-in status light that lets you know if it is actively charging (red) or idle (green).
+At 1A max current, it can recharge your battery to full in a few hours time.

-If you decide to buy a different one, just be very careful to purchase a dongle that is specifically designed for battery charging.
+If you decide to buy a different product, be very careful to purchase a dongle that is specifically designed for battery charging.
 Just a basic DC-DC converter is not good enough, it could overcharge the battery and potentially cause it to explode.
-It must include a current limiter circuit for charging up Lithium Ion batteries.
+It must include a current limiter circuit for charging Lithium Ion batteries.

 The USB charging dongle from Step 1 outputs 8.4V onto a standard sized “male” 5.5 x 2.1mm barrel plug.
 The input to the BD battery pack is, from what I could determine, a 2.35 x 0.7mm “female” barrel socket.
-Thus, an adapter is needed to convert between these differing dimensions.
-I struggled to find any sellers offering this particular adapter on its own, but did find it included in a DC power plug adapter kit.
+The first number is the inner diameter of the plug and the second is the outer diameter.
+Clearly, an adapter is required.

-Search Amazon for “DC power adapter kit” and you will find a few options in the $12 – $15 price range that include either a 2.5 x 0.7mm or 2.35 x 0.7mm output size.
-Either of these options will work, since the first number is the barrel length.
-The important thing is the second number, 0.7mm, which specifies the diameter of the barrel.
+If all else fails, and you can’t find this exact adapter plug, you can also try searching Amazon for “DC power adapter kit” and you will find a few options in the $12 – $15 price range that include a 2.35 x 0.7mm output size.
 I found that the 2.1 x 0.5mm adapter size can also interface with the BD battery pack, but it is pretty darn loose and finicky so I wouldn’t recommend it.
-Go for the 0.7mm adapter width.

 Putting it all together: USB power source -> USB 5V to 8.4V charger dongle -> 2.1mm to 0.7mm barrel adapter -> BD battery pack.